anishkatoch/Instagram-Users-Analysis-Engagement-and-Growth/README.md

 Overall, this project serves as a tool for making informed decisions and approaching various problem-solving scenarios in the realm of Instagram user analytics, thereby contributing to the platform's growth and development.

+## Limitations

+1. **Data Availability:** The project's success relies on the availability and quality of data from Instagram.
+Limitations in data access or restrictions imposed by the platform can impact the depth of analysis.

+2. **Technical Skills:** The project solely mentions SQL as the technology stack.
+Depending solely on SQL may limit the depth of analysis and insights that can be generated, especially for more complex data analytics tasks.

+3. **User Engagement Metrics:** While you mentioned improvements in user engagement, specific metrics (e.g., percentage increase in engagement) would provide a more quantitative measure of success.